 The department begins to make decisions on admissions and financial aid for new students in January of each year.
-Although the deadline for applications is Dec.
-13 and the deadline for recommendation letters is Dec.
-20, it is recommended to upload applications and materials even earlier in order to avoid any problems.
+Although applications and recommendation letters are due by the Graduate School’s deadline, it is recommended to upload applications and materials even earlier in order to avoid any problems.
 The Classics department does not separately consider applications for admission in the spring semester; applicants interested in beginning work in the spring semester must meet the normal deadlines for consideration and to be admitted for the academic year.
-The department urges applicants to take the Graduate Record Examination (GRE) no later than the October of their application year.
 The department awards both MA and PhD degrees, but it is assumed that all applicants are interested in completing the PhD.
 We do not offer a terminal MA, so we accept only students who want to pursue their PhD.
 All students must work toward their MA first.
 Applicants should check their online application often to see if items have been received by the department.

 Each year the department receives 100 to 120 applications to the PhD program, and we enroll between four and six new students.
 The applications are read by an admissions committee, who make recommendations to the chair.
 Then, the chair extends offers of admission with financial support.
 The department generally does not make offers of admission without financial support.
 Applicants should read carefully the requirements for each degree and note how these conditions may differ from those of other universities, including language requirements and the requirements for all students to do some coursework in history and archaeology.
 The most attractive applications will be those that suggest the student will be ready to complete our requirements and to do interesting and valuable work as soon as possible.